rinongal/textual_inversion/README.md

 where the initialization word should be a single-token rough description of the object (e.g., 'toy', 'painting', 'sculpture').
 If the input is comprised of more than a single token, you will be prompted to replace it.

+Please note that `init_word` is *not* the placeholder string that will later represent the concept.
+It is only used as a beggining point for the optimization scheme.

 In the paper, we use 5k training iterations.
 However, some concepts (particularly styles) can converge much faster.

 To run on multiple GPUs, provide a comma-delimited list of GPU indices to the --gpus argument (e.g., ``--gpus 0,3,7,8``)

 Embeddings and output images will be saved in the log directory.

-See `configs/latent-diffusion/txt2img-1p4B-finetune.yaml` for more options, such as changing the placeholder string which denotes the concept (defaults to "*")
+See `configs/latent-diffusion/txt2img-1p4B-finetune.yaml` for more options, such as: changing the placeholder string which denotes the concept (defaults to "*"), changing the maximal number of training iterations, changing how often checkpoints are saved and more.

 **Important** All training set images should be upright.
 If you are using phone captured images, check the inputs_gs*.jpg files in the output image directory and make sure they are oriented correctly.
 Many phones capture images with a 90 degree rotation and denote this in the image metadata.
 Windows parses these correctly, but PIL does not.
 Hence you will need to correct them manually (e.g. by pasting them into paint and re-saving) or wait until we add metadata parsing.